 Management system of the central cooperative consolidated and central cooperative subsidiaries

-The central cooperative consolidated consists of OP Cooperative (central cooperative), which is the parent company owned by member banks, and subsidiaries, which the central cooperative and/or its subsidiary wholly own, in which they have majority of votes or in which the central cooperative and/or its subsidiary exercise control on other grounds.
+The central cooperative consolidated consists of OP Cooperative (central cooperative), which is the parent company owned by the amalgamation’s member banks, and subsidiaries, which the central cooperative and/or its subsidiary wholly own, in which they have majority of votes or in which the central cooperative and/or its subsidiary exercise control on other grounds.

-OP Cooperative acts as OP Financial Group’s strategic owner institution and the central cooperative of the amalgamation as referred to in the Act on the Amalgamation of Deposit Banks.
+OP Cooperative acts as OP Financial Group’s strategic owner institution and the central cooperative of the amalgamation, as referred to in the Act on the Amalgamation of Deposit Banks.
 It is in charge of Group control and supervision.

 In each subsidiary of the central cooperative consolidated, the board of directors is responsible for due organisation of the subsidiary’s governance and operations.
 When performing their duties, the boards of directors take account of OP Financial Group’s strategic statements and other policy lines, confirmed principles and guidelines issued and confirmed by OP Cooperative’s Supervisory Council, Board of Directors and President and Group Chief Executive Officer concerning matters where the central cooperative is obliged or has the right to issue policy lines and guidelines regarding the entire Group.